Bharathkumar-Tamilarasu/Covid-Analysis/README.md

 ## Datasets Used

-For this case study, we used totally eight key data sets.
+For this case study, we used a total of eight key datasets extracted from [https://ourworldindata.org/covid-deaths](https://ourworldindata.org/covid-deaths)

 Four key [datasets](https://github.com/Bharathkumar-Tamilarasu/Covid19-An-Analytical-Study/tree/main/Covid%20Deaths%20Split%20CSVs) are related to Covid Deaths.
 We combined all these data into one table 'COVID_DEATHS'.
 - <strong>Covid Deaths_2020.csv</strong>: Details about Covid Deaths - Year 2020